wedeling/EasySurrogate/tutorials/L96_KMN/L96_QSN.md

 The `train` method should be supplied with a list of (different) input features, and an array of target data points, in this case an array of `nx18` subgrid-scale data points.
 Here, `n` is the number of training points.
 If `test_frac > 0` as above, the specified fraction of the data is withheld as a test set, lowering the value of `n`.
 Various aspects of the feed-forward neural network are defined here as well, such as the number of layers, the number of neurons per layers, the type of activation function and the minibatch size used in stochastic gradient descent.
 Other activation options are `tanh`, `hard_tan` and `relu`.
 After training, the surrogate is added to the campaign and saved to disk.

-To get a qualitative idea of the trained KMN surrogate, a movie can be generated where the KMN surrogate is evaluated off-line on the training dataset.
+To get a qualitative idea of the off-line performance of a KMN surrogate, a movie can be generated where the KMN surrogate is evaluated off-line on the training dataset:

 ```python
 # KMN analysis object